microsoft/DirectXShaderCompiler/docs/DXIL.rst

 INSTR.DXILSTRUCTUSER                  Dxil struct types should only used by ExtractValue INSTR.DXILSTRUCTUSEROUTOFBOUND        Index out of bound when extract value from dxil struct types INSTR.EVALINTERPOLATIONMODE           Interpolation mode on %0 used with eval_* instruction must be linear, linear_centroid, linear_noperspective, linear_noperspective_centroid, linear_sample or linear_noperspective_sample
-INSTR.FAILTORESLOVETGSMPOINTER        TGSM pointers must originate from an unambiguous TGSM global variable.
+INSTR.EXTRACTVALUE                    ExtractValue should only be used on dxil struct types and cmpxchg INSTR.FAILTORESLOVETGSMPOINTER        TGSM pointers must originate from an unambiguous TGSM global variable.
 INSTR.HANDLENOTFROMCREATEHANDLE       Resource handle should returned by createHandle INSTR.IMMBIASFORSAMPLEB               bias amount for sample_b must be in the range [%0,%1], but %2 was specified as an immediate